OneIdentity/safeguard-bash/samples/event-handling/generic-event-handling/README.md

 This is a simple script that demonstrates how to interact with `handle-event.sh`.

-When you call `handle-event.sh` the `-S` option allows you to pass in an handler script.
+When you call `handle-event.sh` the `-S` option allows you to pass in a handler script.
 This script will be called every time the event with the event name you passed to the `-E` option occurs.